 Brandon, Caden and Duncan have grown up around music all their life with their dad, award-winning banjo player Kipper Stitt.
 Kipper is one of the founding members of Pine Mountain Railroad and toured across United States and Canada.
 Kipper enjoyed every moment of performing but he missed his family when gone on the extended trips.
 He decided when the kids were young that they were his biggest priority so he came off tour to ensure time with them.
 He has dreamed for years of his sons joining him on stage.
 He wasn't sure that dream would be a reality since his sons first showed musical interest in other genres while learning saxophone, electric guitar, and keyboard.
-Wait until you hear what this group can do!
-With their family harmonies and God-given musical talent they are sure to entertain.
-To keep things exciting, you will hear songs you may not expect to hear from bluegrass musicians.
-They have performed in several states and at several notable venues and festivals, including the Country Tonite Theater, Dollywood’s Barbeque & Bluegrass, and the Museum of Appalachia’s Tennessee Fall Homecoming.
+Now that they are older, Kipper's sons have joined him in the bluegrass scene.
+They have already made a splash in the bluegrass world, performing in several states and at several notable venues and festivals.

 Brandon Stitt lives in Knoxville, TN with his wife Megan and sons Avery and River.
 Brandon has shown musical gifts from a young age singing, playing the saxophone, keyboard, mandolin, and guitar throughout the years.
 He has an amazing amount of talent and can pick up just about anything and play it.
 He also plays the keyboard in his church worship band.